 matbucha-israel-spread-dip-cold-salad-appetizer- middle-eastern-side

-1.)
-Line a large baking sheet with foil and preheat the oven to 450 degrees F.
+1) Roast Bell Peppers: Line a large baking sheet with foil and preheat the oven to 450°F.

-8.)
-After 30 minutes add the olive oil and paprika to the tomato mixture and continue to simmer for an additional 30 minutes.
-Stirring in-between to prevent any sticking.
+8) After 30 minutes, add the olive oil and paprika to the tomato mixture and continue to simmer for an additional 30 minutes, stirring in between to prevent scorching. added olive oil 9) Serve warm or cold!

 matbucha-israel-spread-dip-cold-salad-appetizer- middle-eastern-side